 Licensing Information for Radioactive Materials

-A specific license is a license issued to a named person who has filed an application with the Department of Health under the provisions of the Arkansas State Board of Health – Rules and Regulations for Control of Sources of Ionizing Radiation.
+A specific license is a license issued to a named person who has filed an application with the Department of Health under the provisions of the Arkansas State Board of Health – Rules for Control of Sources of Ionizing Radiation.
 Please sign forms where indicated and include any required fees.
 There is no fee for a renewal license application.

 |Application for Radioactive Material License|

 |Specialty Board(s) Certification Recognized by NRC Under 10 CFR Part 35|

 A general license is provided by rule, granting authority to a person for certain activities involving radioactive material, and is effective without the filing of an application with the Department or the issuance of a licensing document to a particular person.
 However, registration with the Department may be required by the particular general license.
 An annual registration fee may also be required depending on the type of general license.

 Any person who holds a specific license from the U.S. Nuclear Regulatory Commission or an Agreement State, and issued by the agency having jurisdiction where the licensee maintains an office for directing the licensed activity and at which radiation safety records are normally maintained, may be granted a general license to conduct the activities authorized in such licensing document within this state for a period, not in excess of 180 days in any calendar year, provided conditions in RH-750 of the ASBH Rules for Control of Sources of Ionizing Radiation are met.